sungnga/practice/reactjs/README.md

     - This means the function (1st arg) runs once when the component first mounts, but never runs on updates
     - `useEffect(() => {...}, [])`
 - We can call useEffect multiple times for each specific feature, each with their own set of dependencies
-- In general, it's a good idea to provide the 2nd arg, because we should be explicity about what our effect depends on
+- In general, it's a good idea to provide the 2nd arg, because we should be explicit about what our effect depends on

 ```javascript
 const App = (props) => {